- a large show-and-tell area with hands-on demonstrations of robots, games, computer art and other projects

 - occasionally, a formal talk, which might be an inspirational subject for beginners or a more advanced talk for a technical audience

-Our organisers are Andy Baker from Cirencester, who is a network engineer and quadcopter enthusiast, and Andrew Oakley from Tewkesbury, who is a software development manager and home computing hobbyist.
-Both of us have children and are quite family-focussed.
+Our organisers are Andrew Oakley from Tewkesbury, who is a software development manager and home computing hobbyist, and Stuart Fox from Tirley, a TV & film music composer and retro gaming enthusiast.
+Both of us are quite family-focussed.

 A typical Raspberry Jam event will feature: